 Transformational change in the land use sector that can support European climate goals in line with the Paris Agreement requires an ambitious and multi-pronged approach.
 A significant reduction in emissions can only be achieved by reducing European demand for the most GHG-intensive food types, especially meat and dairy, by tackling food waste and by reforming the food production system.
 In order to protect Europe’s carbon sinks, we need to halt deforestation, stop the unsustainable exploitation of forests, and end the widespread use of wood in the energy sector.
-In addition, European leadership requires addressing Europe’s role in driving global deforestation along supply chains and fostering its efforts to protect vital ecosystems globally through levers in finance, diplomacy, and development cooperation.
+In addition, European leadership needs to address Europe’s role in driving global deforestation along supply chains, and encourage its efforts to protect vital ecosystems globally through levers in finance, diplomacy, and development cooperation.

 How we work

 Through our activities, we aim to reframe the narrative around land use emissions to turn the sector from one of defensiveness and hopelessness into one of ambition.
 Engaging with a broad range of actors, from farmers and unions to food producers and consumers, we want to demonstrate that agriculture and nature protection can form a central part of the solution to climate change.